 The RAS awards grants in support of studies in astronomy and geophysics.
 Applications are assessed on a competitive basis, and successful proposals receive awards drawn from the Society's Research and Grants Funds supported by the generosity of our benefactors listed below.

 Applications are assessed twice a year; the deadlines for these grants rounds are 15 February and 15 August.
-Applications will be reviewed shortly afterwards, and awards announced within two months.
+Applications will be reviewed shortly afterwards, and awards announced within three months.
 To apply, please access the form here.

 In addition, the RAS:

 - Assists in the administration of the Paneth Trust, which offers funding for internships and other purposes.

 - Supports, where possible, postdoctoral fellowships including the RAS Research Fellowships, the Sir Norman Lockyer Fellowship and the RAS Daphne Jackson Fellowship.

 - Will, on application, consider contributing to the costs of overseas based Fellows who might otherwise be unable to attend a National Astronomy Meeting (NAM) at which they intend to make an active contribution.